rathi-abhinav/Impledge-assignment/README.md

 "./main Input_01.txt"

 The program will output the longest compound word and the second longest compound word from the file `Input_01.txt`.
 It will also output the time taken to process the file.
+Design decisions
+Some of the design decisions that went into the code include:

+Using a trie data structure to store the list of words.
+A trie is well-suited for storing strings and allows for efficient searching and prefix matching.
+Using dynamic memory allocation to store the trie data structure.
+This avoids stack overflow when processing large inputs.
+Iterating over the words in the list in reverse order of their length.
+This allows the program to find the longest compound words first.
+Keeping track of the longest compound word and the second longest compound word.
+This allows the program to output both of these words to the user.

 **Conclusion**